idxp/software-engineer-intern-challenge/README.md

 ## Application requirements

-- Please use Ruby or Python somewhere in your application.
-We understand that every language has its suitabilities, but these are the languages that we currently use in our services, so we would like to see you coding in them.
 - You are free to tackle this problem in any way you want.
 If you think one application is not enough, create some more!
 - Please provide a document explaining your whole architecture, what you did, and why you did it.
 - Please provide a document for your application explaining how to install, test, and run it.
 (If you deploy it in a service like Heroku or similar gets extra points!)
 - Just do what you think is right.
 We understand that no one knows everything, and of course, you will have the opportunity to improve once you're here.
 - We think that a week is a good deadline for this challenge, but please reach out to us if you need any extra time.

+## Nice-to-have

+- If you can use Ruby or Python somewhere in your application.
+We understand that every language has its suitabilities, but these are the languages that we currently use in our services, so we would like to see you coding in them.

 ## Instructions